ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

 4 ros2 service info
 ^^^^^^^^^^^^^^^^^^^

-To see information of a particular service, use the command:
+To see information about a particular service, run:

 .. code-block:: console